People and Organizations

 Birth and Death / Formation and Dissolution

 Like the production of objects or the creation of texts, people and organizations also come into and out of existence through events.
-These events can take place at certain Places, and happen at certain times.
+These events can take place at certain Places, happen at certain times, and so on.

 People are born in Birth